wpetry/StructuralCoexistence/README.md

 To use the app, clone this repo locally or try it out online at: https://ecodynamics.shinyapps.io/StructuralCoexistence/

-Any errors are most likely mine.
+Any errors are most likely mine—please submit an Issue or contact me directly if you find one.

 ### Citation: